-- 32. This section provides that an adult may appoint a representative(s) to give consent to any of the activities set out in section 3.
+- 33. This section provides that an adult may appoint a representative(s) to give consent to any of the activities set out in section 3.
 This section replicates section 4 of the Human Tissue Act 2004 but with two differences, one of which is that a new provision has been added so that the Welsh legislation recognises an appointment made under the 2004 Act.
-The second is that it is the Welsh Ministers who will hold the power to prescribe in regulations that persons of a particular description cannot act under an appointment in relation to somebody who dies in Wales (the equivalent power in the 2004 Act held by the Secretary of State has never been used). - 33.
+The second is that it is the Welsh Ministers who will hold the power to prescribe in regulations that persons of a particular description cannot act under an appointment in relation to somebody who dies in Wales (the equivalent power in the 2004 Act held by the Secretary of State has never been used). - 34.
 An appointment made under this Bill will be recognised by the 2004 Act (once relevant amendments have been made to that Act by the Secretary of State pursuant to section 150 of the Government of Wales Act 2006) and similarly an appointment made under the 2004 Act is recognised by this Bill.
-Subject to a qualifying relative not being able to take the decision in respect of a transplantation activity in Wales if the person nominated is unavailable, it does not therefore matter whether the activity would take place in England, Wales or Northern Ireland.
+It does not therefore matter whether the activity would take place in England, Wales or Northern Ireland. - 35.
+Section 7(12) specifies that if it is not reasonably practicable to communicate with an appointed representative, in time for consent to be acted on, then the appointed representative is treated as not able to give consent.
+This would mean that the decision on consent would pass to qualifying relatives if no appointed representative can be contacted in time.

-Section 8: Activities involving material from (living) adults who lack capacity to consent
+Section 8: Activities involving material from (living) adults who lack capacity to consent the Welsh Ministers as regards a transplantation activity in Wales.
+This power could be used to prescribe that consent could only be deemed if it is in the best interests of the living adult.

-34. This section applies where a living adult lacks capacity to consent to donation and no decision is in force.
-This section has the same effect as section 6 of the Human Tissue Act 2004, except that the power to prescribe in regulations when deemed consent can apply will be held by the Welsh Ministers as regards a transplantation activity in Wales.
-Section 8(2)(a) (the person's best interests) restates on the face of this Bill a provision made by the Secretary of State in the Human Tissue Act 2004 (Persons who Lack Capacity to Consent and Transplants) Regulations 2004.
 For example, it could be in the best interests of the person who lacks capacity to donate relevant material to a close relative.
 Deemed consent in this context is separate from the deemed consent provisions set out in section 4, which relate to deceased donors.
 However, the basic premise of taking action without the express consent of the individual is the same.